 What if I can only do evenings?

 That’s fine.
-We also offer Late Evening & Weekend Availability by prior arrangement.
+We also offer limited Late Evening & Weekend Availability by appointment.

 How do I change my booking?

-You can call us on 020 7467 8800 or send us an email to email@example.com, we’ll be happy to rearrange and inform your referring clinician.
-The centre is open between 8AM to 8PM, seven days a week.
+You can call us on 020 7042 1888 or send us an email to firstname.lastname@example.org, we’ll be happy to rearrange and inform your referring clinician.
+The centre is open between 8AM to 10PM on weekdays, and 8AM to 8PM on weekends.

 If you would like to book an appointment for X-ray, simply complete our step by step booking form and leave the rest to us.
 We will call or email you to confirm your booking*.
-Alternatively, you can request call back and one of our bookings team will be happy to contact you.
+Alternatively, you can request call back and one of our Reservations Team will be happy to contact you.

 *Online booking is available for up to three regions X-ray appointments only and excludes oblique scans.
 All bookings are also dependant on confirmation via email from our bookings team and prices may vary based on your referral Form.